bbzfc/bbzfc/docs/definition_of_tank_battle_portal.md

 Of course, running a server solution to host a **Tank Battle Portal** costs money.
 Even if you just set up a single home PC for this task, at least Internet connection charges must be paid.
 A portal administrator may choose to charge the users (gamers) to use his portal.
 The best thing about the **bbzfc** project is that it's licensed under the MIT license.
-So, you can use the **bbzfc** open source software to create and run the portal, but you don't have to pay for it EVEN IF YOU CHARGE THE USERS USING YOUR PORTAL! = )
+So, you can use the **bbzfc** open source software to create and run the portal for free. **You don't have to pay for using bbzfc even if you create a paid portal with it!** = )

 ## Running a Tank Battle Portal for FREE